 Secretary of State Mike Pompeo speaks to reporters during a COVID-19 briefing in April 2020 at the White House with President Donald Trump and Vice President Mike Pence to his left.
-(Official White House Photo by Shealah Craighead)
+(White House Photo by Shealah Craighead)

 If you’re former secretary of state and Kansas congressman Mike Pompeo, though, those words are “talented,” “savvy,” and “capable statesman.”

 With Russia in the process of invading Ukraine — a sovereign nation with an elected president — we should all pay attention to Pompeo’s words.
 (A hat tip to McClatchy correspondent Michael Wilner, who assembled the brutal dossier.)
 How much praise should a man who clearly wants to be president hand out to a brutal tyrant?
 What does that say about his own priorities and goals?

 We should also pay attention to what former President Donald Trump and conservative talking heads like Tucker Carlson are saying.

 Here’s Trump: “I went in yesterday and there was a television screen, and I said, ‘This is genius.’
 Putin declares a big portion of the Ukraine, of Ukraine, Putin declares it as independent.
 Oh, that’s wonderful.”

 Here’s Carlson: “It may be worth asking yourself, since it is getting pretty serious, what is this really about?
 Why do I hate Putin so much?
 Has Putin ever called me a racist?
 Has he threatened to get me fired for disagreeing with him?”